About AfBo

 2. approximate function (e.g. agent nominalizer) and distribution (e.g. forming nouns from adjectives)

-3. examples of hybrid formations, i.e. combinations of borrowed affixes with native stems, for over 500 borrowed affixes.
+3. examples of hybrid formations, i.e. combinations of borrowed affixes with native stems, for the majority of borrowed affixes.
 In the remaining cases, the original sources explicitly state that the form is used on native stems.

 4. based on the approximate functions and distributions of borrowed affixes, these are grouped into morphosyntactic subsystems and the overall number of borrowed affixes per subsystem is given (e.g. three nominalizer that form nouns from adjectives, two case markers, and one number marker)